Glaferg/Brainscan-an-experiment-with-AI-and-EEG/README.md

 download wekinator's helper software for arduino input from http://www.wekinator.org/examples/#Arduino.
 DO NOT INSTALL RUN ON ARDUINO.

-Open WekiInputHelper and go to file/open project and select WekiBrain server. click Open.
+Open WekiInputHelper and go to file/open project and select WekiBrain server.
+It should be inside the repo.
+Click Open.

 Repeat in Wekinator, but find the wekibrain AI file.

-grab an arduino uno either ELEGOO OR ARDUINO/GENUINO brand
+Grab an arduino uno either ELEGOO OR ARDUINO/GENUINO brand

-look through your computer for an app called "serial with processing_adaptive inputs"
+Look through your computer for an app called "serial with processing_adaptive inputs"

-run and select the serial port your board is on.
+Run and select the serial port your board is on.
 If you are on mac, this will appear as dev/tty/acmo/usb modem (insert number here) On windows, it appears as a COM port.

 It should say, "sending 0 inputs".
 Don't panic, this is normal.

 Go to Arduino Create at https://create.arduino.cc/ If you don't have a login or have the plugin installed, the site will guide you through the steps.

 Once set up, go to https://create.arduino.cc/editor/Glaf3rg/790022e4-979a-46ad-9d5a-096c6f7f35b1/preview to install WekiBrain on your arduino.
-Select the COM/ USBMODEM that is the nano.

 Select the board.

 Type in "uno" and select your board flavor.

+Select the COM/ USBMODEM port that is the uno.

 Click load and as soon as the light on the microcontroller stops blinking, the system is ready to use!